 There are types of legal termination in Alabama that may seem unfair to employees but which are not against the law and, therefore, cannot be pursued.
 Some types of legal dismissal of employment include poor performance by an employee and the end of a contract.

 Types of legal termination of employment in AL may also include employee layoffs due to downsizing or the closing of a business.
 The laws for layoffs and business closings may be different, depending on the industry and size of the company.

 Reviewing the legal reasons for terminating employees in Alabama can help a worker to determine if there is a valid wrongful termination case that can be pursued.
 For the greatest chance of success, the various types of legal firings must be reviewed before a terminated employee takes the steps to sue an ex-employer.

 What is employment at will?
-At-will employment is a federal policy adapted by all states in the nation acknowledging that the employer and the employee enter into a working arrangement “at will” – and can thus end the arrangement “at will.”
-“Is Alabama an at will state?” is a common question among residents, and the state is considered to be one.
+At-will employment is a federal policy adopted by all states in the nation acknowledging that the employer and the employee enter into a working arrangement “at will” – and can thus end the arrangement “at will.”
+“Is Alabama an at-will state?” is a common question among residents, and the state is considered to be one.
 However, there are two at will employment exceptions in Alabama, which are observed with the rights of employees in mind.

 • The implied-contract exception, which does not allow an employer to fire an employee if there is an implied contract in place, even if it is not in writing.